Gayatri-Gadekar/assignment/README.txt

-This file contains index.html,css,js files
+This file have following contents index.html mystyle.css and javascr.js file.